Moseph90/UnrealRPG_Blueprint/README.md

 Characters/Animations/AnimNotifies contains all of the ainim notifies and notify states for the characters.

+UI folder contains the widget blueprints for the HUD and health systems

 Animations:

 Characters/Mannequins/Animations/Manny contains some of the default animation that I used like running, jumping and landing.